AwafiaJennifer/LITA_CAPSTONE_SALES_DATA/README.md

 # LITA CAPSTONE PROJECT
-This is my first project given to me by The Incubator Hub
+This is where I documented my first project given to me by LITA

 ## Project Title: Data_Analysis_of_a_Retail_Sales_Store